 The Hartmannswiller location is completely new.
 It’s a small village so you can’t see it on the map above but it is located just west of Ensisheim, about 20 miles north of Dannemarie.
 Here’s a good image I found online of its historic fortified cemetery.

 How I found the marriage record is pretty funny.
 French Republic civil records go back to 1793 and are available online.
-But typically there is no search engine so it is time-consuming trying to find anything.
-Several years ago I used up several hours browsing the marriage records for the city of Colmar trying to find Lawrence & Rose, without success of course.
+But there’s no search engine so it is time-consuming trying to find anything.
+Several years ago I consumed several hours browsing the marriage records for the city of Colmar trying to find Lawrence & Rose, without success.
 Then, just this week, I remembered that a couple public trees had listed Rosalie’s birth place as Dannemarie (or Dammerkirch in German).
 There was no sourcing for that assertion so I didn’t know if it was accurate.
 I thought, well, let me look real quickly for marriages in the canton of Dannemarie just in case.
 I focused on the mid-1820s and … Voila!
 There it was.

 One of the more meaningful aspects of this discovery is that it pushes my mtDNA line back one further generation.
 Mitochondrial DNA allows us to track our pure maternal line, from mother to mother to mother, ad infinitum.
 I have reported to DNA testing companies that my earliest known mtDNA ancestor was Rosalie Rist.
 Now I can change that to her mother, Marie Baumann.
 Here’s the full mtDNA line, bearing Haplotype H7b4, from my mother going back in time.